Enterprise Change Management: Making Change Your Business

 • An application focus learning which is relevant to people’s roles in the change process, ensuring that people have the skills needed to work on real problems

-The benefits of ECM are significant
+The benefits of Enterprise Change Management are significant

 Developing an Enterprise Change Management approach does take time but the benefits can start to be felt even in the early stages.

-As the organization starts to use the same language to describe change, and a more consistent approach is used across different projects, the rates of change success will rise.
+As the organisation starts to use the same language to describe change, and a more consistent approach is used across different projects, the rates of change success will rise.
 The act of embarking on an ECM journey also brings change management to the forefront of people’s minds.
-The proactive, forward thinking (and forward planning), approach to the people aspects of implementing changes in the organization will start to become second nature.
+The proactive, forward thinking (and forward planning), approach to the people aspects of implementing changes in the organisation will start to become second nature.

 • Time is not wasted “re-inventing the wheel” for each new project